samirelanduk/atomium/docs/source/overview.rst

 .. note::

-   PDB structures are not always perfect representations of the real molecular structures they are created from.
+   PDB files are not always perfect representations of the real molecular structures they are created from.
 Sometimes there are missing atoms, and sometimes there are missing residues.
-Future versions of molecuPy will flag these and maybe even infer them, but for now simply bear in mind that there may be missing atoms and disconnected chains.
+Future versions of molecuPy will flag these and maybe even fill them in, but for now simply bear in mind that there may be missing atoms and disconnected chains.